 Even elite public universities such as the University of Michigan and the University of Virginia grant favor to legacy applicants.
 However, these two schools differ in how openly they advertise their legacy policies.
 UVA created its own Admission Liaison Program where children of alumni can attend special events, webinars, and even schedule a one-on-one transcript consultation with the director of the organization at any point throughout high school.
 In contrast, the University of Michigan’s admissions website does not make any reference to legacy status—the only statement about legacy admissions in buried in an FAQ.

 Do all schools promote this practice?

-It is estimated that three-quarters of all research institutions and liberal arts colleges in the United States factor legacy status into their admissions decisions.
+It is estimated that three-quarters of the top 100 research institutions and liberal arts colleges in the United States factor legacy status into their admissions decisions.
 This includes all of the Ivies and many other ultra-elite private schools such as Georgetown, Duke, Swarthmore, Middlebury, Amherst, Tufts, and countless others.

 A much smaller number of highly-selective schools openly oppose granting favor to legacy status.
 MIT, CalTech, and Cooper Union are all on record as openly opposing hereditary privilege in the admissions process.